Customer Service Surveys

 Customer acquisition cost is the price associated with marketing a product or service to a customer.
 This cost may include research, advertisement, accessibility costs, as well as marketing budgets.
 The expense of acquiring clients highlights two important issues: the importance of keeping existing customers happy, and the relative value or worth of possessing a strong reputation capable of drawing new clients.

-In our over three decades of conducting survey research in thousands of businesses, we have found that once a slide in customer happiness begins, it can be difficult to curtail.
+In our over three decades of conducting survey research in thousands of businesses, we have found that once a slide in satisfaction begins, it can be difficult to curtail.
 By continually monitoring the customer service experience through the use of regular surveys, you can ensure service levels remain high and customer loyalty is strong.
 So why should your organization consider implementing a customer service survey?

 - Avoidance of reputational loss.
 The unfortunate reality is that poor customer service is more likely to be shared with others than excellent customer service.
 With the advent of social media, it is easier than ever to share customer service experiences instantaneously with a broad group of friends and acquaintances using Facebook, Twitter, or other social media platforms.
-Once a poor service encounter is publicized, it is difficult to retract or make amends, leading to immediate reputational damage.
+Once a poor service encounter is publicized, it is difficult to retract or make amends, leading to immediate reputation damage.
 Now, more than ever, it is necessary for organizations to deliver excellent customer service in a consistent way to ensure their reputations remain untarnished.

 - Maintenance of market-share.
 Understanding how well you are servicing your clients—and in particular—how well you are serving them relative to your competitors, will help you understand how to develop or maintain customer patronage.
 By relying on our extensive benchmarking database, NBRI can tell you whether your personnel are, for example, friendlier than the typical personnel in your industry.
 This can help you identify key competencies in your organization and translate those competencies into unique selling points that will allow you to maintain or develop market-share.

 - Better understanding of customer expectations.
 To provide an excellent customer service experience, it is imperative to have a detailed understanding of customer expectations, and the relative importance of those expectations.
 For example, a customer service assessment may find that the timeliness of delivery is only the fifth most important facet of the customer service experience.
-Rather than timeliness of delivery, customer expectations may focus more heavily on the receipt of innovative services.
+Rather than timeliness of delivery, expectations may focus more heavily on the receipt of innovative services.
 This is vital information to know if customer service modifications and improvements are made in the ensuing months.
 By targeting the customer service issues that are most important to clients, organizations can deliver better quality service in a more efficient way.

 - Identification of performance gaps.
 One of the main reasons to deploy a customer service survey is to understand whether there are any performance gaps that should be immediately addressed.
 The resulting data can tell you what areas/departments/locations are the lowest performers and need the most attention to increase the quality of the customer service experience.
 The data can also help determine organizational problems by order of magnitude.
 As a result, a coherent plan of attack can be developed to bridge these performance gaps.
 Furthermore, the choice to collect data on an ongoing basis will allow your organization to understand what specific measures have positively increased the customer service experience, and to what extent.